When a lab distributor is interested enough in your business to offer you a written agreement, it is logical to assume:

 From the distributor’s perspective, there is an entirely different set of expectations:

 The term used is “profitization.”
 This is an internal term because no customer on contract ever wants to think about the distributor constantly working to increase profit margins at their expense!
 You were looking for a partnership and a supplier you could trust.

 Distributors have enormous portfolios of products.
 The profit margin on these products range from zero margin to over 95%.
-Lab managers and workers are often reluctance to switch from a product (brand) that they know works and trust to anything else.
+Lab managers and workers are often reluctant to switch from a product (brand) that they trust, and know works, to anything else.
 Contracts and agreements are what give distributors leverage to break this impasse.

 The products that distributors will focus on are:

 The rep's compensation plan provides high rewards for sales of private label products and little or no compensation for low margin items to drive the desired behavior.

 Those who are concerned about the budget and spending will often see that they can save tons of money simply by switching to another brand.
 Lab personnel will agree that saving money is a good idea however...